Are Kias good cars? Are they reliable? Let’s just say they’re not like they once were.

 It was a decades-long transformation, but Kia has gone from consistently showing up at the bottom of reliability rankings to being a staple in the top half.
-In RepairPal’s 2021 reliability assessment, it placed 3rd out of 32 brands, better than all Japanese brands except Honda.
+In RepairPal’s continuously updated reliability index, it placed 3rd out of 32 brands, better than all Japanese brands except Honda and Acura.

 The average Kia visits a repair shop approximately 0.2 times a year for unscheduled repairs, compared to an average of 0.4 for all models evaluated.
 Subaru, a brand people often think has better reliability than Kia, has a frequency of 0.33.

-Kia has ranked in the top half of Consumer Reports’ Auto Reliability survey for six consecutive years, performing better in some periods than others.
+Kia has ranked in the top half of Consumer Reports’ Auto Reliability survey for six consecutive years, performing better in some periods than others, or course.

 Needless to say, the past 10 years have seen the Korean automakers perform leaps and bounds in the area of reliability, rubbing shoulders with industry titans such as Toyota and Honda.

-The idea of a Kia lasting 300,000 miles (482,803 km) would have seemed far-fetched 10-20 years ago, but we now live in a world where it’s not uncommon for a properly maintained Kia to last that long.
+The idea of a Kia lasting over 200,000 miles (321,869 km) would have seemed far-fetched 10-20 years ago, but we now live in a world where it’s not uncommon for a properly maintained Kia to last that long.
 According to RepairPal, the Rio, Soul, and Forte are the most reliable Kia vehicles.

 Of course, we can’t talk about Kia reliability without mentioning the company’s generous warranty.
-Kia offers a 10-year/100,000-mile powertrain warranty, which is the longest in the industry.
+Kia offers a 10-year/100,000-mile powertrain warranty, the longest in the industry.

 So, are Kias reliable?
 Yes.
 The reliability of Kia’s cars has improved so much over the past 20 years that it rivals Toyota and Honda’s reliability.
 Plus, Kia offers one of the best warranties in the automotive industry.

-Kias were once known for riding rough and handling poorly, as well as having mediocre power and fuel efficiency.
+Kias were once known for riding rough, handling poorly, and having mediocre power and fuel efficiency.
 Today’s models couldn’t be any different.

 The first thing you will notice when driving one is just how comfortable and compliant the ride is.
 Handling isn’t as sporty or engaging as you get with a Mazda, but it’s not as numb or floaty as Toyotas of the recent past.
 You get a good balance.